 Conditions of approval for the Narrabri Gas Project state that construction activities for production wells and related infrastructure cannot commence until a pipeline is approved, and Santos can’t start gas production until a pipeline is commissioned.

 Two pipelines were proposed to transport gas out of North West NSW.
-APA’s Western Slopes Pipeline (WSP) was withdrawn in December 2022 after Santos acquired the Queensland Hunter Gas Pipeline (HGP) but in August 2022 Santos acquired (HGP).
-Both pipeline routes have not been fully surveyed and local opposition will continue to make this very difficult.
+APA’s Western Slopes Pipeline (WSP) was withdrawn in December 2022 after Santos acquired the Queensland Hunter Gas Pipeline (HGP) .
+Landholder opposition will continue to make surveying the route very difficult.

 Landholders object to pipelines because

 - land clearing for a pipeline is 30 metres wide

 - pipelines divide productive farming properties, disrupt management practices, limit farming activities and add huge costs to farmers

 - some soils, once disturbed, subside or become boggy during rain where pipelines are laid – a danger for both stock and machinery.